 Either way, it’s time theft.
 It’s costly.
 It’s unnecessary.

 Our telephone timekeeping system offers some smart solutions to prevent buddy punching and helps to ensure that all hours reported are earned.

-By implementing these strategies systematically and routinely you should be able to flush out problem employees quickly and let the remaining know that time theft is not tolerated.
-Check back soon for the next installment in our Managing Remote Employees series in which we will discuss more ways on how to ensure your employees are on the job site when clocking in and out.
+By implementing these strategies systematically and routinely, you should be able to flush out problem employees quickly and let the remaining know that time theft is not tolerated.
+Check back soon for the next installment in our Managing Remote Employees series, in which we will discuss more ways how to ensure your employees are on the job site when clocking in and out.